mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ## 2. Flows Basics

 What is a flow in Kotlin?
-A `Flow<T>` is a reactive data structure that emits a sequence of values of type `T`.
+A `Flow<T>` is a reactive data structure that emits a sequence of type `T` values.
 Flows are part of the Kotlin coroutines library.
 In their simplest form, flows can be viewed as a collection, a sequence, or an iterable of values.
-In fact we can create a flow from a finite list of values using the `flowOf` function:
+We can create a flow from a finite list of values using the `flowOf` function:

 ```kotlin
 val zackSnyderJusticeLeague: Flow<Actor> =